ChaoticAurora/chaoticaurora.github.io/content/posts/experiments/_index.md

 summary: Some small experimental works i made.
 ---

-This is a list of some big projects that i worked on.
+This is a list of some big projects that I worked on.
 Including Games, Electronics and Websites.